epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 As we journey through the glitz and glamour of the movie industry, let's take a moment to adjust our lenses for inflation.
 It's like time-traveling with numbers!
 Did you know that without this adjustment, comparing the box office success of "Gone with the Wind" to "Avengers: Endgame" is like comparing apples to space shuttles?
 Let's dive into the real score of movie revenues when we level the playing field with inflation.

 ### Understanding Inflation
 Imagine buying a movie ticket in the 1960s.
-Now, fast forward to today's prices.
+Now, fast-forward to today's prices.
 That's where the Consumer Price Index (CPI) comes into play.
 It's our financial time machine:

 $$ \text{Adjusted Value} = \left( \frac{\text{Current Value}}{\text{CPI in Current Year}} \right) \times \text{CPI Base Year} $$